 Can I turn off data roaming?

 Most mobile phones will now give you the option to turn off data roaming.
-This can usually be done with phone settings and will mean that you will not be able to make calls, send texts, or connect to the internet (unless you are using Wi-Fi).
+This can usually be done with phone settings and will mean that you will not be able to connect to the internet (unless you are using Wi-Fi).
 With data roaming switched off, you shouldn’t incur any additional costs or fees.

 How do I avoid unexpected data roaming charges?